AI vs Traditional Eulogy Writing. Which One Is Right for You?

 There are three ways to get a eulogy written: write it yourself, hire a professional writer, or use an AI tool that turns your memories into a finished speech.
 None of these is the wrong choice.
 The right one depends on how much time you have, how much you want to spend, and whether the blank page is helping you or making things worse.

 If you are trying to decide right now, this guide will lay out what each option actually involves so you can choose without second-guessing yourself.
+And if you have already received an AI draft and want to know what to do with it, our guide on editing an AI-written eulogy walks you through it.

 Table of Contents